qmacro/langram.github.io/_posts/2019-07-18-observers-book-of-js-style.md

 The value for each is resolved through destructuring.
 For example, the `app` constant comes from the `cds.env.folders` property which itself has a number of child properties, one of which is `app`. `cds.env` is part of CAP's Node.js API, and provides access to an effective environment computed from different layers of configuration.

-Going one example further, the `join` constant ends up having the value of `join` in the `path` package (the value is a function), as you can see in this snippet from a Node.js REPL session:
+Going one example further, the `join` constant ends up having the value of `join` in the Node.js builtin `path` package (the value is a function), as you can see in this snippet from a Node.js REPL session:

 ```
 => node